Generative AI pornography: Fields

-AI-generated influencers
+AI-influencers

-One application of generative AI technology is the creation of AI-generated influencers on platforms such as OnlyFans and Instagram.
-These AI personas interact with users in ways that can mimic real human engagement, offering an entirely synthetic but convincing experience.
-While popular among niche audiences, these virtual influencers have prompted discussions about authenticity, consent, and the blurring line between human and AI-generated content, especially in adult entertainment.
+One application of generative AI technology is the creation of virtual influencers on platforms such as OnlyFans and Instagram.
+These characters interact with users, mimicking real human communication and providing a fully synthetic yet convincing experience.
+The emergence of such influencers has raised concerns regarding consent of individuals whose voices or likenesses were used as training data, as well as the fact that AI interactions blur the line between human-created content and AI-generated material.